Prelims Cracker

 • Long-Term Remission: It can produce long-term remission, even for those with advanced or relapsed cancer.
 This is because CAR T cells remain in the body and can continue to attack cancer cells.

-• Lesser Side-Effects: CAR-T cells are engineered to target cancer cells that express a particular antigen specifically.
+• Lesser Side Effects: CAR-T cells are engineered to target cancer cells that express a specific antigen.
 This precision minimises damage to healthy cells.

 • Customised Treatment: It can be customised for each patient.